ItzTheDodo/FlippyFlappingTheJ/README.md

 * Pillow >= 11

 ## Quick Start<a name="Quick_Start"></a>
-Download the repo and set up a Python virtual environment in the FlippyFlappingTheJ folder.
+Download the repo and set up a Python virtual environment in the FlippyFlappingTheJ folder.\n
     `python -m venv <path to FlippyFlappingTheJ folder>`

-Activate the Virtual Environment
+Activate the Virtual Environment\n
     `.venv\Scripts\activate`

-Install the requirements
+Install the requirements\n
     e.g. `python -m pip install pillow>=11`

 Run the Start.py script to start